jordant/boto-xbmc/README.md

 =========

 Uses boto library to create STRM files from object stores such as DreamHost Objects (DHO) and Amazon S3.
-The leftover STRM files/directories can be scrapped by XBMC and streamed directly from the object store.
+The leftover STRM files/directories can be scraped by XBMC and streamed directly from the object store.

 ## Usage